Sbargaoui/rustic/args/README.md

 let toomuch = "300".parse::<u8>().unwrap();
 ```

-We can manage error like we do with `Option`
+We can manage errors like we do with `Option`

-Nb: `Err` provides message about failure
+Nb: `Err` provides a message about failure

 ```rust
 match args.get(1).unwrap().parse::<u32>() {